bboreham/weave/docs/ipam.md

 Interrogate Docker to check container exists and is alive at the point we assign an IP

-To lessen the chance of simultaneous election of two leaders at start-up, nodes could wait for a bit to see if more peers arrive before running an election.
+To lessen the chance of simultaneous election of two leaders at start-up, peers could wait for a bit to see if more peers arrive before running an election.
 Also, we could look at the command-line parameters supplied to Weave, and wait longer in the case that we have been asked to connect to someone specific.